Team members

 Known by many names, Te Matua, Te Aliki, or simply Old Man Kaveia, Kruso Kahia Kaveia was born at Kahula, Taumako; the birthplace as his ancestral father, Polynesian culture hero, Lata.
 A voyager from the age of 8, and having learned navigation from his father, Kaveia sailed the Santa Cruz Group for twenty years during an era when many voyaging canoes were confiscated by missionary and colonial authorities.
 Kaveia was Mate on a trading scow that ranged between northern Santa Cruz Islands and Port Vila, Vanuatu during the early 40’s through WWII.
 In 1980 he led building a TePuke and navigated from Taumako to the western border of Solomon Islands.
 For many years, Te Aliki Kaveia was the last able-bodied link to the voyaging culture of the Duff and Reef Islands Polynesians.
 In 1993 he recruited Dr. George’s help to realize his plan to teach a new generation how to build and sail voyaging canoes using the ancient methods.
 He passed away in 2009 at the estimated age 98.

-Te Aliki Jonas Hollani
+Te Aliki Jonas Hollani (deceased 2022)

 Captain Luke Vaikawi

-Luke Vaikawi was born and raised on Taumako.
-He attended boarding schools and prepared for a career on the ocean.
-Luke served as Captain of the patrol boat Lata, chasing illegal fishing boats, searching for lost mariners, and keeping the peace, as a Maritime Police officer for Solomon Islands government.
-Vaikawi also led international safety and rescue operations.
 In 1995-96 he helped his grandfather, Kaveia, start the Vaka Taumako Project.
 In the photo above Vaikawi stands between long-lost relatives he visited at Vanualava Island in Vanuatu.
 In 2019 Luke retired from the Marine Police and became Executive Director of VVA.
-Then Luke and 99% of Taumako community members quit the VVA and started the Holau Vaka Taumako Association.
-Luke was elected as Executive Director of HVTA.
-He leads planning and execution of HVTA programmes, working closely with the Taumako Board of Directors.
+Then Luke and 99% of Taumako community members quit the VVA and created the Holau Vaka Taumako Association.
+Luke is the elected as Executive Director of HVTA, and actively leads planning and execution of HVTA programmes, working closely with the HVTA Board of Directors.
 Luke coordinates the massive transportation and communications logistics between Taumako, Honiara, and the United States and other international offices.
-Luke has made presentations in Guam and the Pacific Northwest of Canada and the USA.
+Vaikawi has made presentations in Guam and the Pacific Northwest of Canada and the USA.
 In 2018 Luke crewed on the TePuke voyage from Ndeni to Vanikoro.
-He longs to see youth of Temotu sailing freely throughout Solomons and Vanuatu.
+In 2024-2025 Vaikawi led the building of canoe houses and a Te Alo Holau vessel.
+They were blessed in October, 2025 with many regional and international partners and supporters of HVTA present.
+In 2026 Vaikawi will train youth to make voyages so that eventually partnerships and networks can be revived throughout Temotu, other Solomon Islands and Vanuatu, and to PNG, Fiji, and beyond.

 Marianne “Mimi” George, Ph.D